flutter/flutter/CONTRIBUTING.md

 Running the tests
 -----------------

-To automatically find all files named `_test.dart` inside a package and run them inside the flutter shell as a test use the `flutter test` command, e.g:
+To automatically find all files named `_test.dart` inside a package's `test/` subdirectory, and run them inside the flutter shell as a test, use the `flutter test` command, e.g:

  * `cd examples/stocks`
  * `flutter test`